jross365/Get-ExtendedAttributes/.github/README.md

 Reports all "Access Denied" errors to the console after the resultant data has been processed.
 Error reporting does not impact enumeration against files that were accessible.

 ### **-ErrorOutFile**
 Instructs the function to send errors to a designated text file instead of to the console.

+### **-PreserveLRM**
+Skips filtering/replacing Unicode character 8206 (Left-Right Mark) from the dataset.

+This parameter is recommended when **not** anticipating media files and executables, and will slightly improve run-time.

+If media files or executables *are** anticipated, **don't** specify this parameter to ensure the resultant data is plainly readable and exportable.

 ## The Helper File